steve-caron-dynatrace/hot2020-k8s-openshift/Exercise_Instructions/09_Configure_k8s_cluster_monitoring_integration/README.md

 # Exercise #9 Configure Kubernetes cluster monitoring integration

-## Pre-requisite : Deploy and Environment ActiveGate
+## Pre-requisite : Deploy an Environment ActiveGate

 - You need an <b>Environment ActiveGate</b> to connect Dynatrace to your Kubernetes cluster API
 - You typically deploy the ActiveGate on a dedicated VM; running the ActiveGate in a container is not currently supported (but planned for the future)